Italian Pasta with Mussels and Tomato Recipe

 Pasta with mussels and tomatoes is a traditional Italian seafood pasta recipe.
 Spaghetti is a classic pasta selection for this seafood pasta sauce.
 As far as seafood spaghetti recipes go, this one is pretty simple as well!

 Pasta with Mussels is popular in Italy during the Christmas holidays—or really anytime that fresh seafood can be found!
 Mussels are much more economical than many other types of shellfish and seafood (such as clams).
 This makes them the perfect choice for feeding a crowd on a special occasion!
-Check out how tasty the final dish looks:

 Watch the Video Recipe!